 My White Blood Cell Count is Low (Biodiversity Loss)

 Bluey’s been feeling blue.
-So, on the advice of his doctor, Bluey’s taken it upon himself to visit nine specialists—all experts in their respective ‘planetary-boundaries‘—to find out exactly what’s going on.
+So, on the advice of the doctor, he’s taken it upon himself to visit nine specialists—all experts in their respective ‘planetary-boundaries’.
+Bluey wants to find out exactly what’s going on.

 Hi guys, Bluey here again.

 Today’s appointment shouldn’t have come as such a surprise, but it did.
 Firstly, I’d completely forgotten the unforgettable fact that over 99.9% of my white-blood-cell species had already gone extinct.
 Secondly, I’d had the fortune of meeting Dr Barnosky et al previously, though had seemingly forgotten that as well!
 Lastly, and most perplexingly, directly following our appointment, I found myself wandering aimlessly inside London’s Natural History Museum, staring up at ‘Hope’, their new Blue Whale centrepiece.
 I don’t normally get that soppy about my inhabitants.

 Hope in all her glory (Credit: NHM)

 Dr Barnosky, an acclaimed academic and author in his spare time, talked me through my medical records for half an hour, citing five periods of low white-blood-cell counts (or ‘mass-extinctions’ as he liked to call them).
 FYI, that’s when over 75% of my estimated surface species were lost forever.
 In chronological order, they were my:

 1) Ordovician: ~443 million years ago

 2) Late Devonian: ~359 Mya

 3) Permian: ~251 Mya (when my white blood cell count was lowest)